 Big Data and Real-Time Analytics

-Big data and real-time analytics are gaining popularity in the insurance industry, driven by the ability to harness vast amounts of information to enhance decision-making.
+Real-time and big data analytics in insurance are gaining popularity, driven by the ability to harness vast amounts of information to enhance decision-making.
 Also, predictive analytics relies heavily on real-time data collected from multiple sources like IoT devices, sensors, and social media interactions.
 That said, you need not be limited to historical data, and they may continuously feed fresh data to anticipate future outcomes with high precision and accuracy.
-For example, in home insurance, IoT devices like smart thermostats can inform enterprises of potential risk factors before they materialize.
-This helps them effectively counter fraudulent claims and thus, prevent major financial losses.

 Usage-Based and On-Demand Insurance